Pixel Repair

 FAQ

-Direct answers on repair duration, safety, effectiveness, and escalation strategy.
+Direct answers on repair duration, safety, black-pixel misconceptions, and when to leave repair mode.

 Need help?